omarciodanilo/docker-cheat-sheet/README_en.md

 `docker image prune -af`

-## 4. Commands that need to be reviewd and added
+## 4. Commands that need to be reviewed and added

 `docker build`